Cecil Taylor remembered. A BBC News NI chief who kept his head and steadied the nerves of colleagues under attack throughout the Troubles.

 Cecil Taylor in the tiny BBC NI Newsroom, 1960s

 My first boss in the BBC Cecil Taylor, BBCNI News Editor at the beginning of the Troubles and an influential editorial figure in the Corporation for many years thereafter, died this week aged 96.
 His career ranged from another world in the 1950s through the 1970s and 80s when all had changed utterly.
 The pre-Troubles BBC reflected the dominant forces of the establishment which were unionist with a liberal veneer and a light leaven of cultural nationalism.
-In 1968-69 like most people and every other institution in Northern Ireland, the speed and momentum of the Troubles hit the BBC like a prolonged earthquake that never seemed to end.
+In 1968-69 like most people and every other institution in Northern Ireland, the speed and momentum of the Troubles hit the BBC like an earthquake that never seemed to end.
 Cecil wrote in Chronicle , the account of BBC NI in the Troubles:

 First, it was thought in London that Northern Ireland was such a quiet place that only a little of my time would be needed for the network news and the rest of the time I could work on radio news in the region.
 Second, as there was no film industry here and no camera crews available to hire, I would have to learn to use a camera.
 That information was carefully withheld until I took up duty.